sethmlarson/trytravis/README.md

 ### Additional Recommended Steps / Troubleshooting

+#### Large communities around a single GitHub repository should encourage contributors to use `trytravis`

+This will save the very few builder-hours that the project has available from pointless debugging and excessive commits.
+Makes sure that builder time is spent effectively by only running builds that are expected to pass.

 #### Setup your Travis to automatically cancel builds

 Travis has this option per-repo to cancel old builds if there are new pushes to the same branch.